Friday, June 27, 2025

 The body of the deceased student was recovered from the river and brought to the ghat.
 The news spread quickly, and the scene turned somber as onlookers gathered.
 The rescued student was in a state of shock, repeatedly crying and fainting, unable to come to terms with the tragedy.

-The police from Pirbahore police station arrived at the scene, confirmed the tragic event, and took the body for post-mortem.
+The from Pirbahore police station arrived at the scene, confirmed the tragic event, and took the body for post-mortem.
 They informed the family of the deceased and began an investigation to identify the students, determine their school or college affiliations, and gather more details.

 A Repeated Tragedy: Lessons from History